 In most states, your report will be evaluated by Child Protective Services.
 If there is enough evidence to warrant an investigation, a caseworker will initiate the investigation.
-Children, families, and caregivers may be contacted and interviewed.
+Children, families, teachers, and others who know the child well may be contacted and interviewed.
 CPS will determine whether the claim is substantiated and whether the child is safe in the home.
-If the report of abuse involves alleged criminal acts, law enforcement will be contacted and the investigation will be conducted jointly.
+If the report of abuse involves alleged criminal acts, law enforcement will be contacted, and the investigation will be conducted jointly.

 On military installations, the following will occur after a report has been made:

 After a report has been received, FAP must report immediately and directly to the appropriate civilian agency in accordance with the Memorandum of Understanding (MOU) between the installation and local authorities as required by State or host nation laws.
 In most communities in the United States, Child Protective Services (CPS) is the agency designated to receive reports of child maltreatment.
 Overseas, the Status of Forces Agreement (SOFA) with a host nation defines how investigation and prosecution of crimes committed on installations will be handled.